-That link to one of the BSA’s pioneers gives us a great reason to cheer on the 18-year-old as he becomes the youngest-ever member of the U.S. Olympic luge team and prepares to compete in Sochi, Russia.
+That link to one of the BSA’s pioneers gives us a great reason to cheer on the 23-year-old in Pyeongchang, South Korea.

 Doug Stone, a friend of the West family who sent me this story idea, also shared this picture of Tucker winning the silver medal at Ridgefield, Conn., Pack 124’s sledding event in Tucker’s backyard in 2004:

 Tucker’s on the right in the photo above, and he seems to have that medal-winning pose down.
-Let’s hope we see him strike a similar pose on the podium in Sochi.
+Let’s hope we see him strike a similar pose on the podium in South Korea.

-Read more about the backyard luge track — and what happened when Connecticut State Amusement inspectors heard about it — in this nice Hartford Courant story.
-And watch the Today Show on Sunday morning for a story on Tucker and his dad, Brett.
+Read more about the backyard luge track — and what happened when Connecticut State Amusement inspectors heard about it — in this nice Hartford Courant story from 2014.